sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

   | (not recommended)   |     |         |         |        |           |       |                   |
   +---------------------+-----+---------+---------+--------+-----------+-------+-------------------+

 ..
-[1] Examples of tape control: staging a file from tape to disk, or get it locality (tape or disk).
+[1] Examples of tape control: staging a file from tape to disk, or get its locality (tape or disk).
 ..
 [2] SRM and LCG commands use the :abbr:`SRM (Storage Resource Management)` protocol for metadata level operations and switch to another protocol like GridFTP for file transfers.
 This may cause protocol overhead.
 For example, authentication needs to be done twice: once for each protocol.

 .. toctree::